texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 {{ site.data.alerts.terminal_commands_end }}

 {{site.data.alerts.tip}}
-The line <code>code .</code> is how we can open up VSCode via the command line interface.
+The line `code .` is how we can open up VSCode via the command line interface.
 The . symbol means that we are talking about the current working directory - in this case, that would be ex04_Hello_World
 {{site.data.alerts.end}}

 Copy the following program into VSCode.